 Mike MacIntyre is entering in his second season at the University of Colorado.
 He was named the 25th head football coach in Colorado history on December 10, 2012.

-MacIntyre, 49, who spent much of his career as an assistant coaching on the defensive side of the ball, also started tutoring the cornerbacks in the spring of 2014.
+MacIntyre, 49, who spent much of his career as an assistant coaching on the defensive side of the ball, coached the cornerbacks in 2014.
 It’s not that uncommon; the last time a CU head coach also coached a position was in 2009 (the receivers by Dan Hawkins).

 In 2013, his first season in Boulder, he coached the Buffaloes to a 4-8 record, equaling the school’s number of wins in the previous two seasons.
 With a 41-27 win over Colorado State in the season opener, he became just the second head coach since 1932 at Colorado to win his first game, joining Rick Neuheisel in 1995 as the only pair to do so among the 15 different men to lead the program in that time frame.

 He also had to face the daunting task of rallying his team after a devastating flood hit Boulder, forcing the cancellation of a game, which led to two consecutive bye weeks after the Buffs started out 2-0.

 The team improved in 29 major statistical categories, in most cases rather dramatically, and set a record for the fewest fumbles in a season with just 14 while reducing penalties dramatically (ending the season with just 10 over the final four games, a 50-year program low).